Oh240/katacoda-scenarios/Kubernetes-103/K8 103 Section 2.md

 `kubectl run -n default -i --rm --restart=Never curl-test --generator=run-pod/v1 --image=radial/busyboxplus:curl -- sh -c "curl -vvv hello-service-a123456.default.svc.cluster.local"
 `{{execute}}

+The html page with the title "Welcome to nginx!" should be displayed.

 ---

 ## Command Explanation of Deploying the Pod and Curling the Service from Within the Pod